 Soot and smoke particles can also impact porous materials like wood or clothing or even erode materials like metal if left for too long without getting the damaged items cleaned by a professional.

 All this doesn’t include how difficult soot and smoke are to clean.
-It can also affect even the narrowest of areas, including wiring, pipes, or any small gaps in walls.
+It can also affect even the narrowest areas, including wiring, pipes, or any small wall gaps.

 Most Common Types of Smoke Damage

 We all know the cause of smoke damage is fire, but did you know the type of fire involved can affect the results?
-Depending on how the fire originated, the smoke and soot produced will behave differently.
+The smoke and soot produced will behave differently depending on how the fire originated.

 This term refers to fumes from low-heat, smoldering flames, particularly from burnt rubber or plastic products.
 They give off a distinctly unpleasant burnt plastic smell.

 These plumes are also thick and black, making them perfect candidates for damaging your property.
 If left for too long, they can also cause metal items to rust and corrode.
 This type is also especially greasy, making cleanup even more difficult.

 If you attempt to clean up by yourself, good luck.
 It’s frustrating and stubborn.
 Leave it to the experts.

 This type refers to the fumes produced from burning organic matter.
 It is most commonly present during haphazard kitchen endeavors.

 This kind is tough to tackle as it’s largely invisible.
 There’s no big black stain nor any greasy smears along your unpainted or painted walls.
 The only tell-tale signs are paint discoloration and a pungent aroma.